 Local search is certainly a key component for non-profits’ SEO efforts, especially if you accept non-cash donations or need to continually recruit hands-on volunteers.
 Here are some basics for establishing a local online presence that can be a good foundation for an expanded local SEO strategy:

-- Start by displaying your organization's full name, address, and phone number in HTML text on your organization’s website.
+- Start by displaying your organization's full name, address, and phone number in real text on your organization’s website.
 Depending on your site’s architecture, suggested site real estate for displaying this information is the website footer, contact page, left/right sidebar.

 - Optimize your site's title tags by including your organization's location and full name.
 An optimized title tag will help your site appeal to search users, and it also shows up on the user's browser tab, so make it count.